Digital-Tech-KKHS/game-design-team/documents/Kanban.md

 - [ ] Add a door mechanic
 - [ ] Add a flashlight mechanic
 - [ ] Lower the jump height for development in the final game
+- [ ] Design level one
+- [ ] Design level two
+- [ ] Design level three
+- [ ] Extend the door mechanic by requiring certain conditions in order for the door to open
+- [ ] Design a weighted button

 ## Doing